Out pets can’t always tell us what’s wrong or what hurts. We have several diagnostic tools at our disposal to help us find the answers.

 Your pet is an important part of your family, and when he or she is ill, you want the best medical care available.

 The veterinarians and staff at our clinic are ready to provide your pet with cutting edge veterinary medical care.
-From wellness exams and vaccines to advanced diagnostics and complex surgical procedures, your dog, cat or ferret will receive high quality care at our hospital.
+From wellness exams and vaccines to advanced diagnostics and complex surgical procedures, your dog or cat will receive high quality care at our hospital.

 Chemistry - assess organ function;